AnirudhG07/PSMC-human-population/README.md

 We have generated the PSMC plots for combined plots....

 For simulated datasets, we follow a similar pipeline, but we first generate the simulated data using `ms` or `msprime`.
-Check out the experiments we did HERE.

 ## PHLASH